GL0B666/GL0B666/README.md

 - 🌱 I’m currently learning  css,js,and html
 - 💞️ I’m looking to collaborate on machine learning topics, web desgin topics,anything to help me make dope shit art wise
-- 📫 How to reach me, Stersk1 on soundcloud.
+- 📫 How to reach me, instagram lol.
 - 😄 Pronouns: him/them
 - ⚡ Fun fact: I've been into computer science my whole life.
 I think the concept of it being a sciecne is sometimes
 - lost on the populace.